joshirishabh631/Youki-task/README.md

 - **Testing More Apps**: I plan to use this runtime with podman.

 ## Conclusion
 The project was a success.
-I set up the Youki container runtime and tested its capabilities.
-Youki is a lightweight and efficient alternative to Docker in certain situations.
+I set up the Youki container runtime and tested its speed with respect to Runc.
+Youki is a lightweight and efficient container runtime which follows OCI standards(Open Container Initative).